 Patrons with Disabilities

 The following information should answer your questions regarding accessibility at LOCKN’.
-If you have any additional questions, by all means contact us via email at: email@example.com.
+If you have any additional questions, contact us via email at firstname.lastname@example.org.

 LOCKN’ is a large site with various types of terrain including hills, sandy pathways, dirt roads, and grassy fields.
 Please plan accordingly as there are some distances to be covered to get to all of the areas and stages on the site, and as with any natural terrain, rain can impact the conditions.

 The Access Tent is where guests with disabilities can come to get information and request services.
 It will be located within the Accessible Camping area.
 The Access Tent will be staffed throughout the festival hours, from gates open until gates close.
 This is also the designated area for recharging wheelchairs, scooters, and medical devices.
 Remember, guests use this power at their own risk.
 Lockn’ Music Festival is not responsible for any personal equipment.

 All ADA patrons will follow the same directions as General Admission campers.

 Accessible Camping and Parking